Antoinenrico/DRT_start_from_python/README.md

 ## **Table of Contents**

-1. Introduction to RC Circuitry & Cole-Cole Plots
+1. Introduction to the Voigt Circuit Function
 2. Ridge Regression
 3. Contributors